lezzanoscontact/qr-pro-privacy-policy/privacy-policy.md

 **Privacy Policy**

-Lezzanos-Apps built the QR-PRO + app as a Commercial app.
-This SERVICE is provided by Lezzanos-Apps and is intended for use as is.
+Lezzanos-Apps built the QR-PRO app as an Ad Supported app.
+This SERVICE is provided by Lezzanos-Apps at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.